sumberg/kex_japan_2018/report/report.md

 When planning the project work we decided to use agile development and the framework _Scrum_ to govern the design and implementation process.
 We chose divide design and implementation work into categories _hardware_ and _software_, with one person responsible for each category.
 Before our first sprint we set up milestones and goals, and created a backlog of stories, or tasks, that would work towards reaching set goals.
 This backlog is what we used to define tasks to include in each sprints.

 The sprint goals were then set to reflect stages of iteratively increasing implemented functionality in the method, and stories and tasks for that specific sprint were then chosen to reflect the sprint goal.
 For each sprint we also defined a set of one or more deliverables that should represent the result of that sprint.
-A detailed description of the work concluded in each sprint during the implementation process will be given below, and a summary of the sprint goals and deliverables can be seen in Table 1.
+A detailed description of the work concluded in each sprint during the implementation process will be given below, and a summary of the sprint goals and deliverables can be seen in Table \ref{sprint-overview}.

+Table: Overview of sprints and deliverables \label{sprint-overview}

 Sprint #	Goal								Deliverables
 ----------	------------						--------------------